Crypto-curious corporations struggle to find right recipe

 But he accepted his less tech-savvy friends “would be broke very quickly” if they tried to rely on the blockchain, the technology that underpins cryptocurrencies.

-Instead, he envisages a future where people will continue to use credit cards and banks but back-end tasks will be largely automated on the blockchain.
+Instead, he envisages a future where people will continue to use credit cards and banks but back-end tasks will be largely automated on the blockchain.—AFP

-“This is a technology that conservatively is going to save them between 20 percent and 25 percent of their overheads and their costs,” he said.

 Comments